tp7309/tt7zcrack/README.md

 Make sure [brew](https://brew.sh/index_zh-cn) is installed.

-Create **pwds.txt** to store possible passwords, one password occupies one line. you can also use [TTPassGen](https://github.com/tp7309/TTPassGen) to generate a large amount of passwords.
+Create **pwds.txt**([example](https://github.com/tp7309/tt7zcrack/blob/master/asserts/crackme_wordlist.txt)) to store possible passwords, one password occupies one line. you can also use [TTPassGen](https://github.com/tp7309/TTPassGen) to generate a large amount of passwords.

 ```bash
 # use passwords from pwds.txt to crack file